 These dairy free fluffy almond milk pancakes are absolutely addicting and the perfect easy breakfast recipe.
-Making homemade batter is SO much better than buying the pre-made stuff - and it is just about as quick.
+Making homemade pancakes is so much better than buying the pre-made stuff and it is just about as quick.
 Enjoy these for an easy dairy free breakfast!

 - All purpose flour: Of course need flour to make the batter!